pdlogingithub/UE4-Node-Graph-Assistant/Source/Readme.md

-Node graph assistant 1.5 source code.
+Node graph assistant 1.6 source code.

-Click this link to buy at marketplace without build from source and get latest update and fix,thank you for your support: https://www.unrealengine.com/marketplace/node-graph-assistant
+Click this link to buy at marketplace without build from source yourself and automatically get latest update and fix,thank you for your support: https://www.unrealengine.com/marketplace/node-graph-assistant